marykdb/maryk/documentation/properties/string.md

 ```

 ## Storage/Transport Byte representation
-UTF-8 byte conversion.
+Strings are stored as UTF-8 encoded bytes.
 With transport the LENGTH_DELIMITED wiretype is used

 ## String representation
 String